 The drainage has been designed in accordance with the site specific FRA produced by Betts Hydro.
-Phases 2 & 3 was designed in accordance with the Phase 2 & 3 document dated November 2021.
+Phase 1 was designed in accordance with the Phase 1 document dated July 2016; Phases 2 & 3 was designed in accordance with the Phase 2 & 3 document dated November 2021.